mingyucai/Modular_Deep_RL_E-LDGBA/README.md

 ## Results

-# Task 2 in the Reference
+### Task 2
-The task is required to visit region 1, and then region 2.
+The task 2 is required to visit region 1, and then region 2.
 Here we compare the mean and standard deviation of rewards during training for two method: (i) modular DDPG + E-LDGBA; (ii) standard DDPG + E-LEGBA.

 ![Task2_Reward](/img/)
 <br><br>